isaacnmm/pestpolicy-hugo2XX/content/posts/is-drain-cleaner-an-acid-or-base/index.md

 ##  What Are Some Of The Most Common Drain Cleaners?

-As we have already mentioned, [drain cleaners](https://pestpolicy.com/best-drain-cleaner//) can be divided into either acids or bases.
+As we have already mentioned, [drain cleaners](https://pestpolicy.com/best-drain-cleaner//)can be divided into either acids or bases.
 Common acids include Hydrochloric acid [HCL] and Sulphuric acid [H2SO4].
 The following are some of the most popular bases that can be used as [drain cleaners](https://pestpolicy.com/how-drain-cleaners-work/).

 1. Sodium Hypochlorite [NaClO],